Resources & Updates

 First Nations Development Institute - Strengthening Native American Communities & Economics.
 Learn more and donate here

-Seventh Generation Fund for Indigenous Peoples — Seventh Generation Fund is mobilizing resources for crisis-impacted Indigenous Communities throughout the world in rapid response to COVID-19.
-Your support makes a difference.
+Seventh Generation Fund for Indigenous Peoples — Seventh Generation Fund is dedicated to Indigenous Peoples’ self-determination and the sovereignty of Native nations.
 Learn more and donate here

 NDN Collective — NDN Collective is an Indigenous-led organization dedicated to building Indigenous power.
 Through organizing, activism, philanthropy, grantmaking, capacity-building and narrative change, we are creating sustainable solutions on Indigenous terms.
 Learn more and donate here